 One of the first things after setting up your website you should consider doing is to hide the login area.

-By default, WordPress login page is available as:
+By default, a WordPress login page is available as:

-Let’s hide the WordPress login area with following plugins.
+Let’s hide the WordPress login area with the following plugins.
 You can use any one of them.

 WPS Hide Login

-After changing the login URL, if someone try to access wp-admin/wp-login.php/login/admin then it will throw 404 error page.
+After changing the login URL, if someone tries to access wp-admin/wp-login.php/login/admin, then it will throw a 404 error page.

 Implement 2-factor Authentication